 A majority of the materials received and processed at the Composting Facility consist of greenwaste (e.g.: grass, leaves, plants, sticks and small branches).
-With passage of recent regulations by the State of California (i.e. AB 32, AB 1826, SB 1383), foodwaste and other organic materials such as paper waste will need to be co-composted with greenwaste.
+With passage of recent regulations by the State of California (i.e. AB 32, AB 1826, SB 1383), foodwaste and other organic materials such as paper waste and other organics entrained in the MSW stream will need to be co-composted with greenwaste.